Battle of Punta Colares

 The naval Battle of Punta Colares, also known as the Battle of Corales, was the first major naval engagement of the Cisplatine War.
 It took place between a fleet of the Empire of Brazil, commanded by admiral Rodrigo José Ferreira Lobo, and a squadron of the United Provinces of the Río de la Plata under the command of admiral William Brown.
 The confrontations began at around 10 o'clock on 9 February 1826 and lasted for seven hours.

 Background

 After war broke out between the Empire of Brazil and the United Provinces of the Río de la Plata on 10 December 1825, the Brazilian government responded by imposing a naval blockade on the port of Buenos Aires on 31 December 1825, aiming to cripple Argentine finances.
 Since then there had been no major naval engagements between both belligerent states.
-In the early morning of 9 February 1826 the Argetine squadron left the port of Buenos Aires and made its first attempt to break the blockade.
+In the early morning of 9 February 1826 the Argentine squadron left the port of Buenos Aires and made its first attempt to break the blockade.